tomasnorre/typo3-crawler-widget/README.md

 # typo3-crawler_widget
-A collection of widgets for the TYPO3 Crawler that give TYPO3 Backend users an easier overview of potential problems with the Crawler.
+A collection of widgets for the TYPO3 Crawler that give TYPO3 backend users information about the status of Crawler.